Yes, a Waterpik water flosser can be used to help treat tonsil stones.

 Waterpik is a name most commonly associated with water flossers/oral irrigators and is not a specialist product in its own right.

-However, as the company with the biggest array of flossers and lots of clinically backed trials they are the go to brand for many and are without doubt the market leader.
+However, as the company with the biggest array of flossers and lots of clinically backed trials they are the go to brand for many and are without a doubt the market leader.

 Oral irrigators, like those designed by Waterpik are primarily designed for interdental cleaning, removing plaque and debris found in between teeth and along the gumline.